One of my advertising agency business development clients asked me today if cold calling was better than doing nothing.

 Because of this painful fact, we now have an entire industry of social media experts telling you that all you have to do today to win at business development is inbound marketing.
-You know, if you blog, tweet, link in and Facebook, the business will just come knocking at your door.
+You know, if you blog, Tweet, leverage Linkedin and Facebook, the business will just come knocking at your door.

 I could go on, but you get the idea.

-So… The tactical outreach program is predicated on the idea that you made a strategic business decision as to why to target this specific prospect; you delivered relevant and valuable information; you might actually know that they looked at it; you’ve warmed them up and you can now apply some warm call outreach.
+So… The tactical outreach program is predicated on the idea that you made a strategic business decision as to why to target this specific prospect; you did research on the company and its marketing group; you delivered relevant and valuable information; you might actually know that they looked at it; you’ve warmed them up and you can now apply some warm call outreach.

 What else?
 OK, I know that some of you are thinking that I am too optimistic about the warm calling idea.
 But, it does work some of the time.
 Even if Mr. Big is being harassed by other agencies, if you have the right reason for him to listen, in many cases he will.
 Really, what do you have to lose?
 Some face?

-- Understand the prospect’s industry, company, and people.
+- Understand the prospect’s industry, company, and people (especially the marketing folks).

-- Know something about the key issues confronting the company and category.
+- Know about and understand the key issues confronting the company and category.

-- Demonstrate some evidence of your past results with similar customers.
+- Demonstrate some evidence of your past results with similar customers and issues.

 - Know if you have any common contacts or experiences.
 This is where LinkedIn comes in.
-Six degrees of separation babe.
+Six degrees of separation baby.

 The most important thing is to be cool.
-You are making this call because ABC Corporation should be using your services and if you have the right pitch, they will want to hear you out.
+You are making this call because ABC Corporation should be using your services.
+If you have the value-base pitch, they will want to hear you out.
 You have to believe that or why are you making the call in the first place?
 Next…

 - Decide if you want to call the prospect and have them take the call or want to do a warm-up voicemail shot across the bow via leaving an off-hours message (in fact, you must always be prepared with a pre-packaged message script.)

 - Have specific call objectives and a scripted opening.
 Be prepared should they actually pick up.
-You are probably not as glib as Robert Di Niro so a bit of prep is a good idea.
+You are probably not as glib as Gary Vaynerchuck so a bit of prep is a good idea.

 - Timing is critical.
-I usually avoid Mondays or Friday afternoons.
-I try to call when I think the gatekeeper is out.
+I usually avoid Monday mornings or Friday afternoons.

 - I suggest doing a bit of scenario planning.
 Be ready to handle a range of reactions.